 Project management, space planning, and design review throughout design, delivery, and construction process.
 Tasks included reviewing and editing drawings.
 Creating schematic floor plans, assembling material boards, and organizing store data.

-University of Minnesota, Twin Cities, Minneapolis, MN, US, MArch, M.Arch
+University of Minnesota, Minneapolis, MN, US, MArch, M.Arch

-University of Minnesota, Twin Cities, Minneapolis, MN, Bachelors, Bachelor of Design in Architecture
+University of Minnesota, Minneapolis, MN, Bachelors, Bachelor of Design in Architecture

 Danish Institute for Study Abroad (DIS), Copenhagen, DK, Pre-Architecture